 Fundamental practices are:

-- Regular meeting attendance - three times a week,
+- Regular meeting attendance - two times a week,

 - Separation from the world, including refusal to vote, salute the flag, celebrate birthdays, Christmas and Easter